jup6039/GDD2-Game3/README.md

 #### Core Diagram

-1. Core Mechaninc
+1. Core Mechanic

     -   The core mechanic in a game will usually be the purposeful interaction that occurs the most frequently.
 In a platforming game, this is usually jumping.
 In a shooter, it is usually shooting.
 In a racing game, it will be driving.
 Another way to determine the core mechanic is, if without it, you wouldn’t be able to play the game at all.

-2. Secondary Mechancis
+2. Secondary Mechanics

     -   Duplicate ingredients that are limes